Automation in last mile food delivery

 Route Optimization is another feature that helps in saving critical field time and optimize it for better use.
 Dynamic routing apps suggest optimized routes for dispatchers as well as the progress of drivers from multiple fleets on a single dashboard.
 This can free up a dispatcher’s resources and provide concrete benefits to businesses from the first day of deployment.

-2) Live Driver Monitoring
+2) Live driver monitoring

-3) Warehouse Automation
+3) Warehouse automation

-4) Digital Customer Engagement
+4) Digital customer engagement

-Automation plays a great part in raising the bar of your on-demand delivery model, especially in the food segment where the time window is short and has dependent factors.
+Automation plays a significant part in raising the bar of your on-demand delivery model, especially in the food segment where the time window is short and has dependent factors.
 With automation, you can optimize the performance of your last mile delivery processes as well as secure valuable data about your customer’s behaviour patterns.
-This has a direct impact on not just time and cost, but also the brand perception.
+This has a direct impact on not just time and cost but also the brand perception.
 How easily you can control, monitor and scale delivery greatly determines the success of your last mile food delivery.

 Elevate your food delivery experience with Dista Delivery.
-From kitchen to your customer’s doorstep, Dista streamlines your food delivery management with real-time end-to-end visibility control of your restaurant’s entire delivery process right from kitchen workflow automation, delivery rider management, smart scheduling, optimizing delivery routes, digitizing proof of delivery and managing customer engagement.
-Powered by Google Maps and built on the Google Cloud Platform, this customizable, AI-ready delivery management software makes it easy for QSR businesses to automate, fulfil and analyze their food delivery orchestration.
+From kitchen to your customer’s doorstep, Dista streamlines your food delivery management with real-time end-to-end visibility control of your restaurant’s entire delivery process right from kitchen workflow automation, delivery rider management, smart scheduling, optimizing delivery routes, digitizing proof of delivery, and managing customer engagement.
+Powered by Google Maps and built on the Google Cloud Platform, this customizable, AI-ready delivery management software makes it easy for QSR businesses to automate, fulfill, and analyze their food delivery orchestration.

-59% of consumers purchase items online when they need them or on demand rather than waiting until the weekend to purchase in store, citing a fundamental shift in decades-old purchase behavior.
+59% of consumers purchase items online when they need them or on-demand rather than waiting until the weekend to purchase in-store, citing a fundamental shift in decades-old purchase behavior.

-- 40% of consumers use grocery delivery weekly and this number is expected to climb to 55% by 2021.
+40% of consumers use grocery delivery weekly, and this number is expected to climb to 55% by 2021.

 82% of satisfied customers have shared positive delivery experiences with friends and family.

 74% of satisfied consumers intend to increase purchase levels by 12% with their preferred retailer.

 53% would be willing to purchase a paid membership for delivery services.